 - BEST OVERALL: Troy-Bilt Storm Tracker 2890 Snow Blower

-- BEST BANG FOR THE BUCK: PowerSmart DB7109 24-Inch Two-Stage Gas Snow Blower
+↓ Jump to Review - BEST BANG FOR THE BUCK: PowerSmart DB7109 24″ Two-Stage Gas Snow Blower

-- BEST FOR SMALL DRIVEWAYS: Ryobi 40V 22-Inch Two-Stage Cordless Snow Blower
+↓ Jump to Review - BEST FOR SMALL DRIVEWAYS: Ryobi 40V 22″ Two-Stage Cordless Snow Blower

 Before You Buy a Snow Blower for a Gravel Driveway

 Before purchasing a snow blower for a gravel driveway, it’s important to understand that not all machines will work for this type of surface.
-Most single-stage snow blowers, for example, have augers that scrape along the ground.
-While this design is great for snow removal from smooth pavement and sidewalks, it’s a poor design for gravel driveways.
+For example, most single-stage snow blowers and electric snow shovels have augers that scrape along the ground.
+While this design is great for snow removal from smooth pavement, sidewalks, and heated driveways, it doesn’t work well on gravel driveways since it will pick up gravel in addition to snow.

-A single-stage model will pick up the gravel along with the snow, propelling it through the air and into the yard.
-That doesn’t mean those with gravel driveways must resort to using a snow shovel.
-Two-stage and three-stage snow blowers have augers that operate an inch or so above the ground, providing the clearance necessary to prevent the machine from scooping up gravel.
-They also have adjustable skids to preset clearance over the ground level.
+Still, there’s no need to resort to using a standard snow shovel.
+Two-stage and three-stage snow blowers have augers that operate an inch or so above the ground as well as adjustable skids that provide clearance to prevent the machine from scooping up gravel.

 Our Top Picks